VITA 49, VITA 49A and VITA 49.2

 Sharing Data With Other Applications

-You can recall recordings in *.vita49 format, allowing you to share recordings between the VSA software and other programs that support VITA 49, VITA 49A and VITA 49.2 files.
+You can recall VITA 49 packets from a recording file in *.vita49, *.pcap or *.pcapng format, allowing you to share recordings between the VSA software and other programs that support VITA 49, VITA 49A and VITA 49.2 files.
 VITA 49 is a packet-based protocol to convey digitized signal data and metadata (or context data) pertaining to different reference points within a radio receiver.

 Data Format